iorate/ublacklist/website/docs/advanced-features.md

 ## Subscription {#subscription}

 You can subscribe to public rulesets.
+A list of known public subscription lists can be found on the [Subscriptions](/subscriptions) page.

 To add a subscription, click the "Add subscription" button and enter the name and URL.
 You will be required to permit access to the origin of the URL.